allen-hsu/migo/README.md

     ├── LICENSE
     └── README.md

 ### 3rd party libraries

-+ Network: Okhttp + Retrofit
+- Network: Okhttp + Retrofit
-+ DI Framework: Koin
+- DI Framework: Koin
-+ Ktx: for easy write
+- Ktx: for easy write

 ### About the architecture

-> + MVVM architecture, and use dependency injection to decrease coupling,
+> - MVVM architecture, and use dependency injection to decrease coupling.
-> + Just use one Activity with multiple Fragment to implement all project.
+> - Just use one Activity with multiple Fragment to implement all project.
-> + Use LiveData(Observer Pattern) to implement Single Data Flow and observer data changing that  to change UI state.
+> - Use LiveData(Observer Pattern) to implement Single Data Flow and observer data changing that to change UI state.
-> + Use Strategy Pattern to implement different algorithm within pass provider and using Builder Pattern to Factory correct pass provider.
+> - Use Strategy Pattern to implement different algorithm within pass provider and using Builder Pattern to Factory correct pass provider.

 ### Mock Logic

 > Just mock PassProvider to valid expired circumstance, if you want to test, you can uncomment this code section.

 ```kotlin